pi-this/T-BAGc/README.md

   <a href="" rel="noopener">
  <img src="https://github.com/pi-this/T-BAGc/blob/main/img/var2.png" alt="Project logo"></a>
   <br />
-  Under "System variables" search for the "Path" variable, highlight it, and click the "Edit..." button.
+  Under "System variables" search for the "Path" variable, highlight it, and click the `Edit...` button.
 </p>

 Add a new environment variable.